andrealbers/Handcart-with-audio-visualization/README.md

 # Running the Visualization
 Once everything has been configured, run visualization.py to start the visualization.
 The visualization will automatically use your default recording device (microphone) as the audio input.

-A PyQtGraph GUI will open to display the output of the visualization on the computer.
 There is a setting to enable/disable the GUI display in config.py.

 # License
 This project was developed by Scott Lawson and is released under the MIT License.